If you want to hire developers and avoid competition with giants like Google and Facebook, outsourcing development abroad is a no-brainer.

-Choose time-and-material when you don’t have a perfectly defined technical and design documentation, you have someone in your company who can verify the work of developers on an ongoing basis, and want to minimize the price of the project.
+Choose time-and-material when you don’t have perfectly defined technical and design documentation, you have someone in your company who can verify the work of developers on an ongoing basis, and want to minimise the cost of the project.

 Don’t go for the cheapest option unless they just meet all the criteria.
 Find a good balance between price and quality.
 Hire a development team if you say “yes” to the following statements:

 - I feel comfortable communicating with them (language skills, responsiveness, quality of video transmissions, tools used)

 - They have worked on projects similar to mine, in my industry

 - They have excellent tech skills in the technology I need

 - They can start when I need and have the right team size

 Finally, consider the price and rates per hour.
 When going for a more affordable price you might pay more in terms of your engagement, additional unexpected costs and your peace of mind.
 That is why a more expensive option can turn out to be the cheaper one.

 Additional documents to hire developers

 Ready to sign a contract with the best developers?